alibabacloud-howto/microservices-with-kubernetes/README.md

 1. Configure mutual TLS

     Before we deploy the applications, we enable [mTLS(mutual TLS)](https://istio.io/docs/concepts/security/#mutual-tls-authentication) on Istio.
 It encrypts the connection between the services.
-In this tutorial, we just use it to [make mysql connection secure and work](https://istio.io/faq/security/#mysql-with-mtls).
+In this tutorial, we use it to [make mysql connection secure and work](https://istio.io/faq/security/#mysql-with-mtls).

     1. Change the working directory